alexandertolley204/evereye/README.md

    ![LockUnitInCase](./Images/LockUnitCase.jpg)

-* There will be 5 holes nessessary for various components to fit through.
+* There will be 5 holes necessary for various components to fit through.
 Those components are:

   * USB-to-Serial Cable

   * 12-Volt Adapter

-  * Solonoid Lock
+  * Solenoid Lock

   * Keypad